Watch Now: Boys basketball: Racine Lutheran hires Hullum as new head coach

 Hullum has similar feelings for Treutelaar, saying “I respect that man to the utmost.
 He has always been there for me and taught me so much.”

-Treutelaar considered Hullum to be a valued member of his staff during the four seasons he was on his staff.
+Treutelaar considered Hullum to be a valued member of his staff during the four seasons Hullum was at Horlick.

 “He’s very knowledgeable about the game and I think he’s got a real good rapport with the players.
 He knows how to communicate things to them in a way they can understand and put it into play.
 He doesn’t talk over the heads over above them at all.